-6.2.4 RMBS/CMBS/CDOs and Other ABS
+6.3.4 RMBS/CMBS/CDOs and Other ABS

 Third-party valuation service providers also provide fair value information for the majority of the Company's investments in RMBS, CMBS, CDOs and other ABS.
 Where pricing is not available from valuation service providers, the Company obtains fair value information from brokers.
 Broker prices may be based on an income approach, which converts expected future cash flows to a single present value amount, with specific consideration of inputs relevant to structured securities, including ratings, collateral types, geographic concentrations, underlying loan vintages, loan delinquencies, and weighted average coupons and maturities.
 Broker prices may also be based on a market approach that considers recent transactions involving identical or similar securities.
-When the volume or level of market activity for an investment in RMBS, CMBS, CDOs or other ABS is limited, certain inputs used to determine fair value may not be observable in the market.
+When the volume or level of market activity for an investment in RMBS, CDOs or other ABS is limited, certain inputs used to determine fair value may not be observable in the market.

-6.2.5 Mutual Funds
+6.3.5 Mutual Funds

-Mutual funds are a new class of investment being reported for the period ended 31 December 2023 and take the form of short-term funds supporting our liquid asset portfolio.
-These were initially recognised at amortised cost, before subsequent remeasurement to fair value at each reporting date.
+Mutual funds take the form of short-term funds supporting our liquid asset portfolio.
+These are reported at fair value at each reporting date.
 Due to availability of publicly quoted prices in active markets, they are classified as Level 1 fair value.

-6.2.6 Equity Securities
+6.3.6 Equity Securities